iescarro/codeigniter3-wire/README.md

 ## Introduction

-CodeIgniter3-Wire is a full-stack framework for Laravel that allows you to build dynamic UI components without leaving PHP.
+CodeIgniter3-Wire is a full-stack framework for CodeIgniter3 that allows you to build dynamic UI components without leaving PHP.

 ## Official Documentation